Hirvensaloa/rehti-mmorpg/README.md

 - Docker compose version 2.22 or higher needed

-- `./scripts/run-backend.sh --watch` to automatically rebuild the server everytime changes occur.
-NOTE: Watch is experimental docker-compose feature.
+- `./scripts/run-backend.sh --watch` to automatically rebuild the server every time changes occur.
+NOTE: Watch is an experimental docker-compose feature.
 In our case, this might quickly increase your docker build cache, so make sure to sometimes run `docker system prune` or other clean up commands.

 ### Troubleshooting